heyx3/Cookie-Crunch-Adventure/README.md

 ### Controller

-The game flow and input is primarily handled by the "GameViewController" class.
+The game flow is primarily handled by the "GameViewController" class.

 System callbacks are handled by the "AppDelegate" class.